-- One-week Summer Art Camps for ages 4 to 15 are structured to encourage artistic development and self-expression through social interaction and individual skill-building experiences.
+Summer Art Camps for ages 4 to 17 are structured to encourage artistic development and self-expression through social interaction and individual skill-building experiences.

-- Monthly Night Out Series workshops encourage adult participants to combine self-expression with relaxation in a fun, social atmosphere!
-A bottle of wine and some clay make for a great date night or night out with friends!
+Monthly Night Out Series workshops encourage adult participants to combine self-expression with relaxation in a fun, social atmosphere!
+A bottle of wine and some clay make for a great night out!

-- NEW!
-Monthly Makers Nights feature a different local artist or arts organization for an evening of art-marking for teens and adults.
-Participants are encouraged to make new friends, find your creative flow and indulge your curiosity for different media.
+Monthly Makers Nights feature a different local artist or arts organization for an evening of art-making for teens and adults.

-- Free Family Days encourage observation, imagination, curiosity and creativity.
-Activities are designed to be simple enough for ages 4 and up to enjoy, yet complex enough that more experienced young artists can take their projects to another level.
+Free Family Days encourage observation, imagination, curiosity and creativity.
+Activities are designed to be simple enough for ages 4 and up to enjoy, yet complex enough that more experienced young artists can take their projects to the next level.

-Summer Art Camps / Family Workshops / Pre-K Programs / Free Family Days
+Summer Art Camps / Family Workshops / Free Family Days

 Summer Art Camps / Clay Classes / Family Workshops / Free Family Days / Tour Programs